 Part of the charm of Furbies was this apparent AI.
 The novelty of their early ‘AI’, though a simple semblance, gave the development of NLP technology (like chatbots) unprecedented attention in the consumer market.

-Nowadays, chatbots aren’t often given a physical form like Furby.
+Nowadays, chatbots don’t often have a physical form like Furby.
 But they are smarter, and in more diverse use.
 What’s more, they’re increasingly infused with AI to become smarter by the day.
-Some, like the Furby, are starting to be given branded identities and characteristics.
+Some, like the Furby, are starting to incorporate branded identities and characteristics.

 And this isn’t the only parallel on the chatbot timeline and the Furby timeline.
 Furby continues to mirror chatbot advancements, and in 2012, was also given the AI ability to develop a personality based on the way it is treated.

 Furbies have drifted on and off the shelves of toy shops and online markets for a decade since their release in 1998.
 They’ve grown to resemble chatbot creation more and more, with voice recognition added in 2005, and the ability to develop personalities in the 2012 release.

 We aren’t saying that without Furbies, chatbots wouldn’t exist today – their development started long before the fuzzy robot pet (briefly) hit the shelves in time for Christmas 1998.

 But without the influence that Furby generated, chatbots could well not be as accepted or advanced as they are today.